admdan/creditrisk/README.md

 - Dataset design strongly influences model behavior.
 - Improving data quality can matter more than increasing model complexity.

+## Prepared By
+- Adam Nasir, IST Major, Class of 2026

 ## 🏁 Final Takeaway

 Sometimes the biggest improvement in a neural network model is not